adrHuerta/website/content/about/index.md

   <div class=container>
     <div class=content>
       <div class=headline>
 A meteorologist by training, I always very interested in climatology.
 Starting with quality control and homogenization.
 I quickly moved to hydrology.
-So by now my research interests are split on two fields.
+So by now, my research interests are split into two fields.
       </div>
       <p>
         80% nerd since 2014, I enjoy to read research papers and to code.
 I prefer the method rather than the result, so I always searching for new things.
-The rest (20%), I like to watch movies, to make excercises and to travel.
-If you are interested / confused in what I do or I show here, do not hesitate and let me know, I wil be happy to know / help you.
+The rest (20%), I like to watch movies, to make exercises and to travel.
+If you are interested/confused in what I do or I show here, do not hesitate and let me know, I will be happy to know/help you.
       </p>

       <div class=links>